joshmfranklin/notes/_posts/2013-09-13-firing-up-new-jekyll-post.md

 	</li>
 </ol>

-Once sublime is open you are free to create a new markdown file in your posts folder.
+Once your text editor is open you are free to create a new markdown file in your posts folder.
 I am just getting the hang of utilizing markdown to style posts.
 The markdown [wiki](http://en.wikipedia.org/wiki/Markdown) page is a good spot to start if you are new to markdown.

 From here, you can utilize your git commands to add, commit, and push new posts to your site via gh-pages!